AZ-305 Mock Exams & Practice Exam Questions | Designing Microsoft Azure Infrastructure Solutions

 Open Full App in a New Tab

 Prefer to practice on your phone or tablet?
-Download the Mastery Cloud – AWS, Azure, GCP & CompTIA exam prep app for iOS or Mastery Cloud app on Google Play (Android) and sign in with the same Mastery account to unlock your subscription on the web and continue your sessions on a laptop or desktop browser.
+Download the AWS Exam Prep – AWS, Azure, GCP & CompTIA exam prep app for iOS or AWS Exam Prep app on Google Play (Android) and then sign in with the same account on web to continue your sessions on desktop.

 Tip: AZ-305 is about design justification.
 In review mode, write a one-line “why” for every miss (e.g., “needs private access”, “needs multi-region failover”, “needs message ordering”, “prefers managed PaaS”).